jhracho/Football-RESTful-API-and-Front-End/README.md

 python3 test_ws.py
 ```

+## Complexity
+We believe out project to be reasonably complex per the scope of this project.
+Our webpage has multiple pages that, overall, can send every type of request to our server discussed in class.
+We have multiple controllers to return, edit, and delete data points.
+Most of our complexity comes in the way we display our data, this being a table that grows or shrinks based on the amount of games that fit the criteria.
+We implemented many HTML elements not discussed in class as well.
+Thus, we feel our project is of an appropriate complexity.

 ## JSON Specification
 | Request Type | Request Endpoint |     Request Body    |         Expected Response         |                           Inner Handling                           |
 | ------------ | ---------------- | ------------        | --------------------------------- | ------------------------------------------------------------------ |